Click on highlighted titles to watch Shoshana perform the whole story…

 Rosh Hashanah (Jewish New Year, celebrated in the fall)

 Perhaps Even Higher: Learn how actions speak louder than words.
-Based on a story by I. L. Peretz, translated from Yiddish by Shoshana’s cousin, Eli Margolus, z”l.
+Based on a story by I. L. Peretz, translated from Yiddish by Shoshana’s cousin, Eli Margolus, zichrono l’bracha, may his memory be for blessing (z”l).

 The Lion and the Fox: Be your favorite animal and join the parade!
-Based on a story by the Baal Shem Tov.
+Based on a Rosh Hashana story by the Baal Shem Tov (z”l – 1700-1760).

 The Announcing Tool: Help Enoch discover the best way to wake up.
-Based on a story by Marc Gellman.
+Based on a story by Marc Gellman in “Does G!d Have a Big Toe?
+Stories about Stories in the Bible.”

 Sukkot (Harvest Festival) or Tu B’Shevat (The New Year of the Trees)